 Interestingly, the most common developmental abnormality at this site is atlantooccipital assimilation or occipitalization of the atlas, which frequently is noted in many other congenital anomalies.
 If present, this deformity at the atlantooccipital junction results in limited cervical mobility and C1 and C2 instability in 50% of patients.
-Basilar invagination can be a result of a congenital defect or develop secondary to advanced degeneration as seen in 20% of rheumatoid patients.
+Basilar invagination can be a result of a congenital defect or develop secondary to advanced degeneration, as seen in 20% of patients with rheumatoid arthritis.

-The basilar impression can be divided into two types: primary, which is the congenital defect that is frequently associated with syndromes and other vertebral abnormalities, and secondary which is attributed to development issues resulting in softening of the bone tissue at this site and frequently presenting later in life.
-It is speculated that this secondary basilar impression is due to recurrent micro-fractures from repetitive axial loads.
-Supporting this theory is intraoperative findings of proliferative callus at the base of the skull in osteogenesis imperfect (OI) patients.
-One study showed that about 25% of osteogenesis imperfect patients had this defect.
+The basilar impression can be divided into two types: primary, which is the congenital defect that is frequently associated with syndromes and other vertebral abnormalities, and secondary, which is attributed to development issues resulting in softening of the bone tissue at this site and frequently presenting later in life.
+It is speculated that this secondary basilar impression is due to recurrent microfractures from repetitive axial loads.
+Supporting this theory is intraoperative findings of proliferative callus at the base of the skull in patients with osteogenesis imperfect (OI).
+One study showed that about 25% of such patients had this defect.
 Even if treated secondary, basilar invagination potentially has devastating sequelae in osteogenesis imperfect patients and other osteochondrodysplasias such as Hajdu-Cheney syndrome.

 Interestingly there have been well-documented associations between exertional cough headaches (almost exclusively at the occipital or suboccipital, not migraine in a pattern) and basilar invagination.
 In a study of 97 patients evaluated for a cough, exertional, or sexual headaches, advanced imaging noted an intracranial defect in 45% cases, and up to 80% of the secondary cough headaches were associated with Chiari I. The authors of that study recommended that every patient with a cough headache should have a craniocervical MRI.
 In addition to coughing, these headaches can be brought on by laughing, weight lifting, or head postural changes.
 Other sometimes more apparent findings, while not exclusive to basilar invagination/impression, is a short neck (reported in 78% cases) and asymmetric face/skull or torticollis (reported in 68% cases).